vinaykumar2n/project_pharmeasy/README.md

 ## Features
 - Login/signup
-- Searching the medicines by there names.
+- Searching the medicines by their names.
 - Adding the medicines to the cart with required quantity.
 - Increasing the quantity, deleting the cart items from the cart page.
 - Getting the total price and proceeding to the payment page.